LearningLocker/docs/src/http-persona-identifiers.md

 }
 ```

-A request like the one above, will respond with a 200 response like the one below containing the created/updated identifier.
+The interface will respond a 200 response code, with detail the created/updated identifier.

 ```http
 HTTP/1.1 200 OK